-Dental Implant treatment usually involves a number of stages beginning with an initial planning phase where an assessment is undertaken by Simon.
+Dental Implant treatment usually involves a number of stages beginning with an initial planning phase where an assessment is undertaken by our dentists .
 This is followed by a preparation phase where a small titanium screw (an abutment) is placed into the jawbone.

 The titanium abutment fuses with the jawbone to form a strong ‘root’ for the new tooth.
 Next, a post is added to extend the root.
 During the final phase a crown is attached to the post to fully restore the appearance and function of the missing tooth.